ThinkUpLLC/ThinkUp/docs/source/troubleshoot/common/backupcannotwrite.rst

 or

 ``PDOException: SQLSTATE[HY000]: General error: 1 Can't create/write to file
-'<thinkup>/webapp/data/compiled_view/tu_encoded_locations.txt' (Errcode: 13)``
+'<thinkup>/data/backup/tu_encoded_locations.txt' (Errcode: 13)``

 ThinkUp's backup or export tool doesn't have the permissions it needs to back up your files.
-Make sure that the MySQL user has GRANT FILE and LOCK TABLE privileges in the database as well as write privileges to the compiled_view directory.
+Make sure that the MySQL user has GRANT FILE and LOCK TABLE privileges in the database as well as write privileges to :doc:`ThinkUp's data directory </install/perms>`.

 `Find out more about MySQL GRANT permission <http://dev.mysql.com/doc/refman/5.1/en/grant.html>`_.